akhilrao/akhilrao.github.io/pages/publpics/apo_peri_overlay.md

 *Lower left:* Distribution of perigee (gray bars with blue lining) and apogee (gray bars with red lining) for satellites in [low-Earth orbit](https://en.wikipedia.org/wiki/Low_Earth_orbit).
 *Lower right:* Distribution of perigee (gray bars with blue lining) and apogee (gray bars with red lining) for satellites in [geostationary orbit](https://en.wikipedia.org/wiki/Geostationary_orbit).

 Earth's orbits are easily the largest physical commons humanity has ever used.
-But some orbits are more valuable than others.
-This picture shows where satellites tend to cluster.
+But some orbits are more useful than others, leading to clustering.
 Space: the lonesome crowded frontier.